Contingency plan for lengthy tarmac delays

 Passenger services during lengthy onboard ground delays

-Jazz will provide passengers with adequate food and potable water no later than two (2) hours after the aircraft leaves the gate (in the case of departure) or touches down (in the case of arrival and diversions) if the aircraft remains on the tarmac, unless the pilot-in-command determines that safety or security considerations preclude such service.
+Jazz will provide passengers with adequate food and potable water no later than two (2) hours after the aircraft leaves the gate (in the case of departure) or touches down (in the case of arrival) if the aircraft remains on the tarmac, unless the pilot-in-command determines that safety or security considerations preclude such service.

 For all flights, Jazz will ensure that operable lavatory facilities will remain available while the aircraft remains on the tarmac.
 Jazz will also ensure adequate medical attention is available, if needed.

-The aircraft crew will keep passengers advised of the status of the tarmac delay, including the reason for the delay, if known.
+The aircraft crew will keep passengers advised of the status of the tarmac delay every 30 minutes while the aircraft is delayed, including the reason for the delay, if known.

 Jazz has taken steps to ensure sufficient resources are available to implement this contingency plan for lengthy tarmac delays, when necessary.
-To better serve passengers, we have also coordinated this plan with local airport authorities and service providers, U.S. Customs and Border Protection as well as the Transportation Security Administration at each U.S. airport that Jazz regularly serves.
+To better serve passengers, we have also coordinated this plan with local airport authorities and service providers, U.S. Customs and Border Protection as well as the Transportation Security Administration at each U.S. airport that Jazz regularly serves, including its regular diversion airports.

 System Operations Control (SOC) is responsible for the management and quality of the plan.
 The decision-making for this plan lies within the SOC Centre.
 SOC will make decisions taking into account, notably, the effects of flights delays, flight cancellations and lengthy tarmac delays on passengers.
 Airport Customer Service, Flight Operations and In-Flight Service will carry out the plan at the station and flight level.